anc5c07/anc5c07-site/_pages/ancs.md

 ---

 # What are Advisory Neighborhood Commission(er)s?
+The following content is borrowed from [Commissioner Costello](https://anc5b05.com/faqs) with permission, because I can't improve on it.
+{: .notice}

+First established in 1976, Advisory Neighborhood Commissions are non-partisan, neighborhood bodies made up of locally-elected representatives called Advisory Neighborhood Commissioners.
+ANCs were established to bring government closer to the people, and to bring the people closer to government.
+Commissioners serve two-year terms without pay.

+A Commissioner’s main job is to be their neighborhood’s official voice in advising the District government on issues affecting their community.
+Although District agencies are not required to follow an ANC’s advice, they are required by law to give an ANC’s recommendations “great weight.”
+Moreover, [District law](https://code.dccouncil.us/us/dc/council/code/sections/1-309.10.html) says that agencies cannot take any action that will significantly affect a neighborhood - including zoning, streets, recreation, education, social services, sanitation, planning, safety, budget, and health services - unless they give the affected ANC 30 days’ advance notice.

+Commissioners may also initiate recommendations for improving city services, conduct neighborhood improvement programs, and monitor resident complaints.

+end of borrowed content
+{: .notice}

+Want to learn more?
 We can't do the work of making our neighborhoods and city the best they can be if we don't understand our tools.
 I've prepared this index of topics to let folks jump in wherever they're unclear, and check back as needed if they get lost.
 If you're genuinely curious and are confused by any of the below, let's discuss and we'll improve our understanding *and* these explanations together!

 ## I want to know more about...